Richard Grenell: Kennedy Center director

 On February 10, 2025, Trump appointed Grenell as the interim Kennedy Center executive director.
 In April 2025, guitarist and composer Yasmin Williams emailed Grenell expressing concern about DEI rollbacks and other changes made by Trump.
 She stated, "These events have caused a major negative reaction in my musical community to playing at the Kennedy Center, with lots of individuals I know ultimately canceling their shows there".
-In his reply, Grenell stated, "Every single person who cancelled a show did so because they couldn’t be in the presence of Republicans," and "I cut the DEI bullshit because we can’t afford to pay people for fringe and niche programming that the public won’t support".
-In September 2025, Grenell's office reserved seats for a group of Log Cabin Republicans who organized a disruption of Williams' performance at the center.
+In his reply, Grenell stated, "Every single person who cancelled a show did so because they couldn't be in the presence of Republicans," and "I cut the DEI bullshit because we can't afford to pay people for fringe and niche programming that the public won't support".
+In September 2025, Grenell's office reserved seats for a group of Log Cabin Republicans who organized a disruption of Williams's performance at the center.
+Grenell was viewed as a "polarizing figure" at Kennedy Center.
+His management style fueled exits of supporters, artists and top officials including the National Symphony Orchestra's Executive Director Jean Davidson.